 The Nikkor Z 58mm F0.95 S Noct is one of Nikon’s showcase lenses – a sort of throwback to the early days of Nikon’s interest in optical research.
 It’s certainly a lens that splits opinions – I’m still not sure exactly how I feel about it – though there’s no denying it’s a beautifully made lens that’s capable of extremely high image quality in all its nuances.
-You can read about my opinion on this lens here.
+You can read additional opinion on this lens here.

 The lens doesn’t use internal focusing.
-Instead the front cell extends as you focus, making it potentially more vulnerable to damage (resulting in image symmetry issues from decentering or tilting) from rough handling or inadvertent knocks.
+Instead, the front cell extends as you focus, making it potentially more vulnerable to damage (resulting in image symmetry issues from decentering or tilting) from rough handling or inadvertent knocks.

 Focus peaking isn’t much help, indeed it’s distracting but others might disagree.

 Admittedly, the focal length is a bit short for portraits at and close to the minimum focus distance, but by using the magnifying option to focus on the pupil, you can see just how critical focusing is on this lens.
-As a rangefinder user though I’m accustomed to gently rocking the camera backwards and forwards a millimetre or two instead of refocusing, as it’s just too slow a process to catch up.
+As a rangefinder user though, I’m accustomed to gently rocking the camera backwards and forwards a millimetre or two instead of refocusing, as it’s just too slow a process to catch up.

 How does it stand out?

 Image quality of the Noct at close distances is vastly superior to the Nikon Nikkor 58mm F1.4G.
 The Noct has virtually no spherical aberration to speak of and images are sharp and yet without any of the harshness or ‘crunchiness’ of modern designs.
-And the blur quality (sometimes refried to as ‘boke’ or ‘bokeh’) in the foreground and background, while subjective, is highly attractive.
+And the blur quality (sometimes referred to as ‘boke’ or ‘bokeh’) in the foreground and background, while subjective, is highly attractive.

 All images were developed to taste in Capture One Pro 12.

 I hope to have the lens a second time, where I’ll write a more in-depth review.